 Morimura’s artistic language is a stream of contradictions arising at the junction of traditional and modern, at the crossroads of gender identity, the conflict between outward appearance and inner essence.

-It is Morimura’s approach to the creation of his works that is decidedly interesting and surpasses the bounds of traditional photography.
-The process to creating one of his photographs is long, one that begins with constructing the decorative background for each scene, out of clay.
-After meticulous treatment, the sculpture gets painted and is given color.
-During the next phase, the artist transforms himself into the personage of the painting with the aid of extravagant make up and costume.
-The culmination of this endeavor is captured on film, and only at the very last stage is the image adjusted using current technology.
-In the end, a new kind of synthetic product is born, which combines the art of theater, sculpture, painting and photography in one.
+His unique approach to creating his work goes beyond the boundaries of traditional photography.
+The process of producing a single work is time consuming and starts with the decorative background for each scene out of clay.
+After careful processing, the sculpture is painted and given the required shading.
+On the next stage, the artist is transformed into the character of the painting through artful makeup and costumes.
+The culmination of this work is captured on camera, and only at the last point is the image corrected through computer editing.
+The result is a new synthetic product that combines the art of theater, sculpture, painting, and staged photography.

-He gained world recognition with his series of self-portraits, transformations into canonical figures of contemporary mass culture like Marylin Monroe, Vivien Lee, Liza Minnelli.
-Another successful series of self-portraits was a collection of works illustrating the history of Western art that included interpretations of paintings by Leonardo Da Vinci, Rembrandt, Goya, Van Gogh and Frida Kahlo.
+Morimura gained worldwide recognition with his series of self-portraits, re-imaginings of canonical figures of contemporary mass culture such as Marilyn Monroe, Vivien Leigh, and Liza Minnelli.
+Another successful series of self-portraits was a collection of works illustrating the history of Western art, including interpretations of paintings by Leonardo da Vinci, Rembrandt, Goya, Van Gogh and Frida Kahlo.

 Museum of Modern Art (MoMA) (New York, NY, USA)